dmarker/lua-language-server.port/README.md

 ```

 The real credit is to [markjdb][11] for tracking down the SIGBUS in bee
 [here][12].
-That has to be fed through both the luamake version of bee
+That has been merged to both versions of bee.lua this port needs.
-and the version we eventually care about.

-I'm just pulling everything back together and getting things to build.
-Right now, using the native [inotify(2)][13], it builds and passes all of
-its tests.
-I can't prevent the bee.lua tests but as of now it only runs
-the lua-language-server tests if you do `make test`.
-That gets around the
-flaky test case for automated building.
+So really just adjusting everything to use [inotify(2)][13].
+Still has flaky
+test but it does pass sometimes.